The keys to a property are returned to the landlord.

 What is Rent Guarantee?

-What are the benefits of Rent Guarantee Insurance?
+The benefits of Rent Guarantee Insurance

 If your tenants can't pay, we'll pay instead.
 And you won't have any excess to pay either.